makyo/writing/work/claw17/disappearance/index.md

 I eviscerate my old camping gear.
 I trusted Jarred to never pull himself away from his computer long enough to even consider camping.
 So much time at the keyboard, so little to spend elsewhere; so much time spent on him, so little on anyone else.

-My easel is easy to deal with, since I just tip it over.
+My easel is easy to deal with: I just tip it over.
 The rickety thing clatters to pieces just shy of the front bumper of the car.
 A sketch of a painting, burgundy on black, lands askew.
 Boxes containing old clothes are turned out.
 A clock is broken most carefully.

 Jarred and I, we'd never hidden anything together, but I have to look thorough.